rschristopher/ischristtrue.com/src/modern-views/free-will.md

  (that God "adjudges others to eternal death").
 These strict Calvinist views are known as [monergism](https://en.wikipedia.org/wiki/Monergism).
-The reaction came from the writings of
- [Jacobus Arminius](https://en.wikipedia.org/wiki/Jacobus_Arminius)
- whose views led (inevitably) to a schism within the Calvinist churches, such that the
+The reaction to monergism came from the writings of [Jacobus Arminius](https://en.wikipedia.org/wiki/Jacobus_Arminius) whose views led (inevitably) to a schism within the Calvinist churches, such that the